charliecpu/tictactoe/README.md

 Toe.
 This software will allow two players to play against each other or for one player to play against the computer.
 A description of the game plus the requirements of this implementation are provided below.

+This version adds a **Hint** button that highlights a winning move in purple when one exists.

 ## The Game
 Two players are presented with a 3x3 grid of empty spots.
 The players take turns marking an empty spot with their letter: the first player to move is X and the second player is O. The first player to fill a winning